unforswearing/applescript/README.md

 Caffeine: http://lightheadsw.com/caffeine/ (if the lighthead link is down, http://macdownload.informer.com/caffeine/ should be OK)

-Also, if you are running a newer version of OSX (I'm on Lion), you can replace the Caffeine application with the caffeinate command
+Also, if you are running a newer version of OSX (10.8 and up), you can replace the Caffeine application with the caffeinate command

 ``$ caffeinate -t 180``